quarree100/qScope_doc/source/frontend/06_devtools.rst

 Calibration
 ***********

 The projector is positioned above the table and will cast a distorted image onto the physical table.
 Thus, some calibration has to be done for the projection to match the table dimensions.
+The process used for this is called "keystone transformation", meaning that the image is being remapped between four corner points with adjustable position.

 Frontend Calibration
 ====================